 Please be informed, that we offer the best cost-benefit ratio for motorcycle touring in Romania.
 You can completely focus on your holiday, the adventure, the riding, and unseen Romania.
 Come ride with us – the real deal!

-Sibiu – Sebes – Cluj Napoca – Biai Mare – Peatra Neampt – Focsani – Costanta – Brasov – Curtes de Arges – Sibiu
+Sibiu – Sebes – Cluj Napoca – Breb – Targu Neampt – Focsani – Constanta – Brasov – Curtes de Arges – Sibiu

 Day 1.
 Sibiu - Transalpina – Sebes (233 km)

 Day 2.
-Sebes – Apuseni National Park – Cluj Napocia (233 km)
+Sebes – Apuseni National Park – Cluj Napoca – Country Hotel (223 km)

 Day 6.
 Foscani (Winery) - Ferry Galati - Costanta (305 km)

-Today we are heading towards the Unesco protected Danube Delta and the holiday beaches to the south.
+Today we are leaving the mountains and heading towards the Unesco protected Danube Delta and the holiday beaches to the south.
 We will jump on the ferry and take a short trip across the Danube.
 On our way to the sandy beaches, we cruise among rolling hills, through gypsy villages full of beaming kids urging you to rev your engine as you pass.
-The final stop is the fascinating resort town of Costanta, a fascinating mix of communist beach town and modern development.
+After our lunch stop of traditional Romanian food, we continue to our final stop, the fascinating resort town of Constanta, a fascinating mix of communist beach town and modern development.
 Enjoy the long white sandy beaches and welcoming waters of the Black Sea.
 Seafood and cold beers are waiting for you.

 Day 7.
 Rest day in Costanta (Beach)